xwang1520/Beh-GPT-chat-app-bot2-random/Context.md

 - Each participant’s chat data must remain **completely independent**, separated by their `PROLIFIC_PID`.
 - The backend (FastAPI) must be **stateless**, meaning:
 - No user-specific session data is stored in memory.
-- Each request includes `PROLIFIC_PID` and (if applicable) `item_number` to identify the participant and task.
+- Each request includes `PROLIFIC_PID` to identify the participant and task.
 - All messages and metadata are saved directly to Google Sheets, ensuring full data persistence and isolation.

 ---

-### 11. 8-Item (CRT Question) Experiment Structure
+### 11. 8-Bot (CRT Question) Experiment Structure

-- The chatbot must support **up to eight CRT questions** within one Qualtrics survey.
+The chatbot must support up to eight CRT question bots within one Qualtrics survey.

-- Each CRT question corresponds to an `item_number` (1–8).
+Each CRT question corresponds to a bot_number (1–8), mapped to string identifiers LongBot1 through LongBot8.

-- `item_number` is passed via the iframe URL (e.g., `...?pid=ABC123&item=4`) from Qualtrics and recorded in Google Sheets.
+bot_number is passed via the iframe URL (e.g., ...?pid=ABC123&bot=4) from Qualtrics and recorded in Google Sheets as the corresponding string (e.g., LongBot4).

-- Participants progress through all eight CRT questions sequentially within the same chat interface or across Qualtrics pages.
+Participants progress through all eight CRT bots sequentially within the same chat interface or across Qualtrics pages.

-- The chatbot’s behavior and system prompt remain identical across all eight items.
+The chatbot’s behavior and system prompt remain identical across all eight bots.

 ---